 Strong Customer Authentication (SCA)

 Required under PSD2, SCA involves multi-factor authentication to verify the payer’s identity.
-For example, users confirm their identity with both a password and a unique code sent to their mobile device.
+For example, users confirm their identity with a password and a unique code sent to their mobile device.

 Data Encryption